 Due to limited car parking we are asking all visitors, including members, to pre-book their visits to help us manage our staffing, capacity and car park.

-Afternoons at Furzey Gardens are generally quieter and some walk-ins may be allowed, however on peak sunny days you may still be turned away without a booking.
+Afternoons at Furzey Gardens are generally quieter however on peak sunny days you will still be turned away without a booking.

 Entrance is by suggested donation.
 To visit the gardens this year all visitors should pre-book their visit online prior to visiting, which helps us to manage our capacity, staffing and also our car park.